napari/docs/docs/developers/contributing/testing.md

 * [`napari/_vispy`](https://github.com/napari/napari/tree/main/napari/_vispy)

 These GUI tests are ignored when we run them in the subset of our continuous integration workflows.
-Workflows that run in a "headless" environment (without a Qt backend that ).
+Workflows that run in a "headless" environment (without a Qt backend).
 Testing of core library, or "non-GUI" code, that requires a specific GUI backend are also found in these folders.

 ### napari plugin tests